 If you need personal data for e.g. remarketing or personal advertising purposes you need to show a cookie notice.

-This can be done in multiple ways and if you’re already a CAOS for Analytics-user, it’s just smoooth sailin’ from here!
-Since version 1.60, CAOS for Analytics is compatible with all Cookie Notice plugins for WordPress.
+This can be done in multiple ways and if you’re already a CAOS-user, it’s just smoooth sailin’ from here!
+Since version 1.60, CAOS is compatible with all Cookie Notice plugins for WordPress.

 If you’re using another Cookie Notice plugin, I’m sure there’s a way to make CAOS work with it.
 If you can’t figure it out by yourself, just contact me and I’ll help you out.